Pałac w Bożkowie

 ‘Pałac w Bożkowie’ is a historic palace from the 16th century.
 It was built by Count von Magnis in the Polish village Bożków in the Lower Silesia Province.
 Today, the castle has fallen into a derelict state.

-Among the guests who visited the palace in Bożków, there were, among others John Quincy Adams, the later president of the United States, and the kings of Prussia Frederick William III Hohenzollern with his wife Luisa and Frederick William IV Hohenzollern.
+There were many famous guests who visited the palace in Bożków.
+There were, among others, John Quincy Adams, the later President of the United States, and the kings of Prussia Frederick William III Hohenzollern with his wife Luisa and Frederick William IV Hohenzollern.

 After 1945, the palace became the property of the state treasury.
 For many years it housed various agrotechnological schools.
 In 1973, the palace underwent a major renovation, and later, in 1979 restoration works were carried out in the rooms on the first floor.
 It eventually became an official monument in 1981.
 Nevertheless, at the end of the 20th century, the building fell into ruin.